YowHobin/emoji-sama/README.md

 This application lets the user sign in, sign out, and view the posts and profiles of other users.
 I used the Clerk for authentication and login method, and PlanetScale for prisma database.

+## Demo
+You can access the live demo of the application at [https://emoji-sama-4boqmcy5h-yowhobin.vercel.app/](https://emoji-sama-4boqmcy5h-yowhobin.vercel.app/)

 ## Tech stack used in creating this app.

 - [Next.js](https://nextjs.org)